dividendnerd/dividendnerd.github.io/_posts/2018-06-09-the-right-parameters.md

 You see you should not focus on one or the other.
 It is evident that growth is of importance, but on the other hand a good starting yield also has his benefits.
 These percentages are pretty realistic by the way.

+>It is evident that growth is of importance, but on the other hand a good starting yield also has his benefits.

 A 5% yield and growth rate of 8% returns you more than a 10% yield with a 3.4% growth rate.
 A low growth rate is clearly the worst for your returns.
 So that's why I aim for a growth rate of at least 5%, on average, and an average of 4.7% yield, for your portfolio.
 These are lower limits, below these numbers is not where I want to go

 ### Payout Ratio